 In high winds, the slope of the hip roof stalls wind as it has to go up and over the roof, lessening its effect.
 Hip roofs provide homebuilders with the opportunity to incorporate premium design elements like vaulted ceilings into your home.
 They provide great ventilation throughout the home and give homeowners the flexibility to make simple additions such as a crow’s nest or a dormer.
-Another benefit of hip roofs is that they have a consistent fascia on all four sides, so gutters can easily be installed all around your home.
+Another benefit of hip roofs s is that they have a consistent fascia on all four sides, so gutters can easily be installed all around your home.
 With wraparound gutters, siding is thoroughly shielded from water damage and your basement and property are well-protected from flooding.

-Cost of Hip Roofs
+Types of Gable Roofs

 Proper construction and maintenance is a must to prevent minor issues from turning into major problems.
 For instance, hip roofs have more seams than gable roofs, making it easier for water leaks to form if the roof is not properly installed.

 One complaint about hip roofs is that they leave little attic space.
-It’s important to note though, what you may lose in attic space, you gain in increased ventilation for your home, as well as the vertical space for premium design features like vaulted ceilings, or simple additions like a crow’s nest, which could give your home yet another unique design feature.
+It is important to note though, what you may lose in attic space, you gain in increased ventilation for your home, as well as the vertical space for premium design features like vaulted ceilings, or simple additions like a crow’s nest, which could give your home yet another unique design feature.